Gramercy Property Trust Could Become A Dominant Dividend Machine

 In January, BoA will vacate one additional space, but it's significantly smaller and the impacts will be insignificant.
 GPT's full-year guidance range for core FFO is $0.72 to $0.74.
 As you can see below, GPT's dividend is well covered (by AFFO):

-As you can see below, GPT's FFO Payout Ratio compares favorably to the peer group:
+As you can see below, GPT's FFO payout ratio compares favorably to the peer group:

 If you look at nine months of 2015 versus nine months of 2016, GPT has grown core FFO 27% and AFFO by 34%.
 That's astonishing, especially when you consider the fact that the company sold off basically 25% of its asset base within 9 to 12 months.